How to Access Property Records in Alaska

 - Alaska law does not require mechanics liens to be served to the property owner, but creditors are encouraged to do so.
 So creditors may serve the lien to the property owner.

-- The creditor may extend a lien for an additional six months once it expires.
-Mechanics liens in Alaska are effective for six months after the day of recording.
-So creditors may choose to extend it if the debt remains unpaid.
+- Once a lien expires, the creditor may extend it for an additional six months.
+In Alaska, mechanics liens are effective for six months after the day of recording, so creditors may choose to extend them if the debt remains unpaid.

 Property records really come into focus during real estate transactions.
 Before the deal, many of the participants use property records to gather information to make an informed decision.
 During the process, more records will be created and replace others.